obsidianmd/obsidian-help/en/Teams/Syncing for Teams.md

 ## Frequently asked questions

+**Can I purchase one Sync subscription and use it for my team?**
+If you are a team of one person, yes, you can use the Sync subscription for that team member.
+However, if you have multiple team members, each member will need their own Obsidian Sync subscription to access and share remote vaults.

 **Do you have an on-premises Sync server?**
 Obsidian Sync does not have an on-premises solution at this time.
 Feel free to add your use case to [this feature request](https://forum.obsidian.md/t/obsidian-sync-self-hosted-server/20975) thread.